Ruby-Newbies/two-point-six-acres/README.md

 1. Users can like/dislike an article.
 2. Users can see how many users liked/disliked a specific article.
 3. Users can see whether they have already liked/disliked an article.

+### Features regarding mails

+1. Users can retrieve all mails they received or just retrieve a mail by its id.
+2. Users can send a mail to a certain user.
+3. After reading the mail, the status will become 1 from 0.